Nursing Home Care is Expensive

 Medicaid Pays Nursing Home Costs When Residents Cannot Pay

 Medicaid is a state-administered federal healthcare payment system.
 FSSA manages Indiana’s Medicaid system.
 Medicaid helps older and disabled Hoosiers pay some of their healthcare expenses, but applicants must satisfy wealth and income requirements to qualify.
-Most Medicaid applicants must earn less gross income than $2,205 per month, but special trust plans can help some high-income applicants qualify.
+Most Medicaid applicants must earn less gross income than $2,250 per month ($2,313 after December 31, 2018), but special trust plans can help some high-income applicants qualify.
 Resource rules depend on the applicant’s marital status.